carloscabo/jquery-autohide-plugin/README.md

 `hide_on_start` hides the target element on load, to be sure its initially hidden

-`buttons` the element that acts as trigger of the visibility... usually a button.
+`buttons` the elements that acts as trigger of the visibility... usually a button.
 You can provide several elements at once with JQuery syntax (comma separated values) this way:

     $('.element-to-hide-show').autohide_timeout({
       buttons: '.button-1, .button-2, .button-3',